kassabry/CS510-Midterm/README.md

 Within the Testing folder, you will find a jupyter notebook that contains the python code, an HTML copy of that jupyter notebook, the screenshot of the deer, and the screenshot just showing the test and not the rest of the model.

 <img src="Testing/screenshot_of_test.png">

+---
+### Results
+---

+I added a folder that contains all of the results that should be expected from running the code.
+This includes a set of two graphs and the summary of the model.
+The summary of the model is printed within the terminal, but the graphs will be found in the viewer tab of RStudio